About Reconstructive Surgery

-For most women, losing their breast is a traumatic event, and with the help of Dr. Yalif, that emotional pain can be lessened with breast reconstructive surgery.
-With advanced medical technology and surgical techniques, a healthy breast appearance can be recreated with other enhancements such as cosmetic tattooing of the areola, breast implants, or skin tightening procedures.
-At Y Plastic, Reconstructive, and Hand Surgery, we want you to feel like you again, inside and out.
+For most women, losing one or both of their breasts is a traumatic event, and with the help of Dr. Yalif, that emotional pain can be lessened with breast reconstructive surgery.
+With advanced medical technology and surgical techniques, a healthy breast appearance can be recreated through breast reconstruction, which can include other enhancements, such as cosmetic tattooing of the areola, breast implants, or skin tightening procedures.
+At Y Plastic Surgery, we want you to feel like you again, inside and out.

-With compassion and respect for the patient, our practice offers breast reconstruction surgery to:
+With compassion and respect for every patient, our practice offers breast reconstruction procedures to:

 - Breast cancer survivors who have had a mastectomy or lumpectomy